You see, Forex trading is an endeavor that rewards the long-term business builders at the expense of the short-term opportunity seekers.

 - Distribute it for a recurring fee

 A Forex trading business like this offers a win-win situation for all parties involved.
+The way you make a money is by helping others make money.
 Everybody benefits.

 Now in the next page, I'll go over some of the details of this business model.